wso2/docs-apk/en/docs/create-api/create-and-deploy-apis/ai/create-ai-api-using-rest-api.md

 - [Azure OpenAI OAS Definition](https://raw.githubusercontent.com/wso2/apk/refs/heads/main/samples/llm-providers-oas-definitions/azure/azure_api.yaml)
 - [Mistral AI OAS Definition](https://raw.githubusercontent.com/wso2/apk/refs/heads/main/samples/llm-providers-oas-definitions/mistral/mistral_api.yaml)

-Save and download the selected sample file.
+Download and save the selected sample file.
 This is the OAS definition of the AI API that we are going to deploy in APK.

 ## Step 2.
 Obtain the API Key and Endpoint from the LLM Service Provider